All Episodes

 Five minutes after you've left, you post where you are after you've left.

-Ten minutes later, you post where you're gonna go.
+Ten minutes later, you post where you're going to go.

-Ten minutes later, you you post whether you used public transportation or your own car.
+Ten minutes later, you post whether you used public transportation or your own car.

-Then you give a map of where you've been and where you're going, how much fun it was, and if there are walking directions provided.
+Then you give a map of where you've been and where you're going and how much fun it was and if there are walking directions provided.

-And I I read about this and I can't imagine ever doing anything like this.
+And I read about this and I can't imagine ever doing anything like this.

 Because then as you're there, when you've gotten where you're going, then you rate the place that you're at.

-Whether you like the beer, whether you like the waitress, whether you were able to do it in with a waitress in the bathroom, whether you mistake the bathroom for the kitchen, how or the table setting, all of it.
+Whether you like the beer, whether you like the waitress, whether you were able to do anything with a waitress in the bathroom, whether you mistake the bathroom for the kitchen, how are the tables setting?

 And now here's Facebook.